 Remark (2): Enter here “Mongolian” if the country of origin is Mongolia.

-Remark (3): Enter here the letter “P” if the products are wholly obtained, that means they were entirely made in Mongolia.
-Enter here the letter “W” followed by the respective four digit number of the product in the Harmonised System (HS), if the products are sufficiently worked or processed.
-[These are goods which contain parts from other countries, but which underwent their last, substantial, economically justified processing in a Mongolian company and resulting in the manufacture of a new product].[The HS code can be found here: https://customs.gov.mn/btkus/#/ ].
+Remark (3): Enter here the letter “P” if the products are wholly obtained in Mongolia.
+That means they were produced in Mongolia and entirely from raw materials which originate from Mongolia.
+Enter here the letter “W” followed by the respective four digit number of the product in the Harmonised System (HS), if the products are sufficiently worked or processed in Mongolia.

+That means these products contain raw materials or parts from outside of Mongolia, but which underwent their last, substantial, economically justified processing in Mongoliawhich resulted in the manufacture of a new product.This can be easily seen if the finished product has a different four digit HS code.
+The HS codes can be found here: https://customs.gov.mn/btkus/#/ ].

 The above text is for information purposes only, it does not represent a legal consultation and is provided without guarantee of correctness and completeness.